Surprising 2-Step Trick to Find the Going Rate in Your Market Niche (podcast)

 Learn a simple trick for finding out the going rate in your market — right down to the subject, product, and city niche.
 Then you can set your own fees with confidence.

-In this episode, I expand on a post that first appeared on Copyediting.com.
+In this episode, I expand on a post that first appeared on the now-defunct Copyediting .com.
+You can see a copy of that below the transcript on this page.

 Press play or read the transcript below.
 7 min

 What is the going rate in your niche?
-Leave your comments below, or join the discussion over on Twitter.
+Join the discussion on social media, and tag us as @SciEditor.

 Follow-up post: Why the 1000-hours calculation really works.